JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Use a rectangle array for general screen redraws instead of a block grid.
 Add a dirty bit to windows and widgets, for redrawing entire windows or widgets.
 Clip drawing of window widgets which are not in the redraw area.
-Reduce unnecessary status bar redraws.
+Reduce unnecessary status bar and vehicle list window redraws.
 Filter out tile parts which are entirely outside the drawing area, within DrawTileProc handlers.

 ### Data structures